Why Politics CANNOT Be Separated From Sports

 When people turn on a football or baseball game or a NASCAR race, they do not want to be unified.
 It’s competition.
 There is a winner and a loser.
 No, when people turn on a football game, they want to be entertained.
 And more and more players are pushing back the notion that their sole purpose is to entertain others while real lives and real people are dying and suffering.

-There’s a strong chance folks who watch football games on television will not even be permitted to see the protests.
+There are a strong chance folks who watch football games on television will not even be permitted to see the protests.
 But if television stations have the courage and American ideals to show men and women locking arms and/or kneeling, I hope every person can respect their right to do so and avoid vitriolic attacks on their love of America.
 I hope every father and mother will turn to their children and instead of shielding them from the protests take the opportunity to talk about the struggles Americans face make our nation a better and fairer land for everyone.